FilipAugustowski/CPSC354Blog/ARS.md

 fundamentals of programming.

 Termination is when we have an ARS that only allows calculations that actually terminate.
-Once again we are trying to remove ambiguity from our programming language and make it so that the program's recursion continuosly produces smaller values and that eventually we hit a base case.
-If we have an infite loop from any program than the system using the language is sure to fail like what was described with Windows earlier on.
+Once again we are trying to remove ambiguity from our programming language and make it so that the program's recursion continuously produces smaller values and that eventually we hit a base case.
+If we have an infinite loop from any program than the system using the language is sure to fail like what was described with Windows earlier on.
 To illustrate the importance of termination I would like to you use a game design example.
 If you are using Unity or any sort of game engine you will have a player movement script for example, often the player movement script must take in a direction (from input) and a magnitude of force (predetermined) to produce a velocity which is then applied so that the character moves.
 The collection of the input happens a few times per second, if